cpske/ISP/index.md

 #### Assignment

-* Write an app to scan and test all links on a web page [Link Scanner](assignment/week15/selenium)
+* [Link Scanner](assignment/week15/selenium) write an app to scan and test all links on a web page
 * Team Assignment: deploy your application to a cloud service

 ### Week 16 (30 Nov)